Progression into digital health

 ACHSM President Dr Neale Fong was interviewed by Health Leader TV, an online news-style program created by the ACHSM and ASN Media, last year about innovation and technologies affecting health care leaders today; saying “Innovation and technology is everyday work for healthcare leaders.
 The digital health revolution is not just on us, it’s all over us.
 If you want to be a good health care leader, you have to understand what digital health is.
 Digital is going to be consuming if not 50% of your life, your life is going to be a digital one.”
 He also discusses where digital innovation will be able to assist in improving work processes and patient outcomes in healthcare.
 Patient outcomes and workflows appear to be one of the biggest focus’ for all leaders currently working in healthcare at the moment and is the immediate aim of most leaders we speak to regarding future uses of digital health innovations.
 Nearly every digital health leader has said the greatest achievement as a result of digital health will be the ability to improve the patient experience within the healthcare system.

-As technology continues to progress so to does the healthcare industry, as a result, Ccentric has developed a digital health practice to better meet the needs of our clients.
+As technology continues to progress so to does the healthcare industry, as a result, Ccentric has developed a digital health practice to better meet the workforce needs of our clients.
 We speak with key leaders in the digital health space to bring you insights into where they feel the digital healthcare space will develop in the future, how they got into the digital health and what the biggest benefit of advancing technologies has been to date.

 - Dr Amandeep Hansra; Founder, Creative Careers in Medicine, General Practitioner & Director, Evermed Consulting